Tunzeki/db-capstone-project/README.md

 ### Data Extraction

-In order to extract data from the Excel worksheet and use it to populate the tables in the `littlelemon` database I just created, first, I cleaned the data by checking for null values in all columns and trimming leading and trailing whitespaces.
+To extract data from the Excel worksheet and use it to populate the tables in the `littlelemon` database I just created, first, I cleaned the data by checking for null values in all columns and trimming leading and trailing whitespaces.

 Thereafter, I created a base table to house the data as it is.
 This is the table from which the tables in our data model will be populated.
 The SQL statement to create this base table is written below: